henrikmidtiby/CDC/docs/source/tutorials_guides.rst

 Turorial
 ========

+In this tutorial we will show how *OCDCs* CLI can be used on an example dataset of pumpkins to extract the pumpkins in the orthomosaic.

-An example dataset for the can be downloaded from zenodo on this link: https://zenodo.org/record/8254412.
+The example dataset can be downloaded from Zenodo on this link: https://zenodo.org/record/8254412.

 The example dataset is from a pumpkin field, where the orange pumpkins can be seen on a gray background. save the example dataset in an easy to reach location on your computer, for this tutorial we will placed it in the following directory: */home/ocdc/example_dataset*.